Running Inference

 Running inference using a previously uploaded dataset and model

-Analogous to models, AI Hub exposes an API to enable users upload data that can be reused.
+Analogous to models, AI Hub exposes an API to enable users to upload data that can be reused.

 import numpy as np